Commitments to Change

 In this moment, we are committing ourselves to doing better, beginning with the following immediate steps:

-•We commit to seeking help and guidance to educate and encourage the Center Theatre Group family—including staff, board members, producing partners, and audiences—to embrace Anti-Racism and to view all of our internal and external decisions through the lens of equity, diversity, inclusion, and access.
+- We commit to seeking help and guidance to educate and encourage the Center Theatre Group family—including staff, board members, producing partners, and audiences—to embrace Anti-Racism and to view all of our internal and external decisions through the lens of equity, diversity, and inclusion.

 We acknowledge these commitments need to be more publicly measurable, actionable, and have timelines associated with them.
 Our leadership is beginning to work on an accountability plan, starting with looking at who is in the room for these planning decisions.

 We encourage you to explore ways of taking your own actions, both in looking inward and supporting those organizations who’ve been fighting this fight for many years.
 Here is just a small sampling of the organizations and causes that could use our immediate collective support:

 The American Civil Liberties Union of Southern California